rt-net/stack-chan/docs/assembly.md

 # Stack-chan RT ver.
-Assembley Manual
+Assembly Manual

 we will explain the assembly procedure for [Stack-chan RT ver.](https://rt-net.jp/products/rt-stackchan/).